 Providing natural flood management (NFM) interventions with a quantified impact on flood risk

-Project summary: This project will allow a more strategic approach to be taken to NFM work and provide information that will help target areas that have the greatest impact on reducing flood risk.
-It will focus on different intervention types in the Upper Rother and River Hipper sub-catchments.
-These include leaky dams, tree planting, and offline storage ponds and different soil management techniques such as changes in tillage practices to reduce compaction.
+This project will allow a more strategic approach to be taken when implementing NFM by providing information that will help target areas that have the greatest impact on reducing flood risk.
+It will focus on different intervention types in the Upper Rother by modelling three sub-catchments.
+Interventions such as soil management and tree planting will be prioritised by working with landowners and stakeholders within the sub-catchments.

 This project is a follow on project to the Don Hidden Heritage Secret Streams iCASP project, which brought together open access data to map the best sites for interventions by creating hotspot (risk) and opportunity maps.
 In that project, interventions were chosen which would help slow the flow, decrease diffuse pollution and increase landscape connectivity.

 University of Leeds

 Dr Megan Klaar – University of Leeds